tie-set/stadle_docs/docs/documentation.rst

   - e.g. `state`
 - `aggr_ip`: An aggregator IP address for agents to connect.
   - e.g. `localhost`, `123.456.789`
-- `reg_port`: A socket number used by agents to join an aggregator for the first time.
+- `reg_port`: A port number used by agents to join an aggregator for the first time.
   - e.g. `8765`
 - `init_weights_flag`: A flag used for initializing weights.
   - e.g. `1`